kerimsertturk/kerimsertturk.github.io/_posts/2020-03-16-ml-gans-fake-detection.md

 </div>

 ### Conclusion
 Deepfakes are becoming more realistic by the day and humans are having difficulty differentiating what is real from what is not.
-This situation is concerning as these modified visuals can be used for malicious purposes. in such critical circumstances deep learning based detectors become crucial in identfying the fake samples.
-However a series of image-wise altercations can produce adversaries that can fool even the best detectors, which proves that the detectors are still vulnerable and not entirely reliable.
+This situation is concerning as these modified visuals can be used for malicious purposes.
+In such critical circumstances deep learning based detectors become crucial in identfying the fake samples.
+However a series of image-wise alterations can produce adversaries that can fool even the best detectors, which proves that the detectors are still vulnerable and not entirely reliable.
 A possible solution can be to improve the detector by feeding adversaries during the training period [7].

 <div class="empty_space2">
 </div>